 That’s how proactive quality policies and culture make a feasible difference.
 Failed inspections or tests help us signal issues and show where improvement is needed.

-As soon as you let the value-centered mentality and continuous improvement practices guide your quality management efforts, you’ll discover a number of strong benefits:
+As soon as you let the value-centered mentality and continuous improvement practices guide your quality management efforts, you’ll discover many strong benefits:

-At the beginning, the leaders of the Lean transformation will need to be coaching and teaching the team.
+In the beginning, the Lean transformation leaders will need to be coaching and teaching the team.

-However, as the team reaches higher levels of work culture maturity, they would need less and less involvement from the management.
+However, as the team reaches higher levels of work culture maturity, they would need less and less management involvement.